Admissions to AY2020-21 Undergraduate Programmes

-If you are not offered admission or your choice of programme, you may make an appeal during the online appeal exercise.
+If you are not offered admissions or your choice of programme, you may make an appeal during the online appeal exercise.
 If successful, proceed to accept the offer with the instruction given.

 After Acceptance [back to top]

 You are to refer to the detailed instructions and procedures, and make use of the forms provided in the

-Note to successful applicants (Singaporean & Singpore Permanent Residents serving
+Note to successful applicants (Singapore Citizens & Singapore Permanent Residents serving

-full-time national service) matriculating only after the Academic Year 2017-18: [back to top]
+Full-Time national service) matriculating only after the Academic Year 2020-21: [back to top]

 If you are matriculating only after Academic Year 2020-21, you will receive an acknowledgement letter in September/October (of the year of application) for the programme you have accepted.